 The principles of responsible investment and analysis of ESG factors are part of the investment analysis process at LHV.
 By integrating it into the process, the analysis is comprehensive and considers ESG factors as well as traditional investment analysis factors such as fundamentals and valuation.
 ESG assessment as one part of the analysis is divided into subgroups, based on the sectors, and needs of each existing or new potential investment (considering the most relevant ESG risks of the company).
 We aim to generate a list of material ESG issues for relevant sectors.
 The sources for ESG information are based on public information, including periodic financial reports, ESG, and sustainability reports, press releases, company management meetings, and other relevant material.
-To demonstrate leadership LHV Varahaldus created Estonia's first green pension fund in 2020 and we regularly educate our customers and the public about the potential benefits of and the future of green investing.
-We believe following sustainability principles in investing and promoting them to the customer-base is in the best long-term interests of our customers.
+We regularly educate our customers and the public about the potential benefits of and the future of green investing, and believe following sustainability principles in investing and promoting them to the customer-base is in the best long-term interests of our customers.